-While large followings are seen as more desirable, influencers with more followers — called "macro influencers” — do not always yield the same successful results as a micro influencer.
+While large followings are seen as more desirable, influencers with more followers -- called "macro influencers" -- do not always yield the same successful results as a micro influencer.
 We strategically choose influencers that have high engagement within our clients' desired follower range because high number of followers is not always synonymous with the influencer having high amount of engagement.
-Another factor that micro influencers have advantage over is a niche community of loyal followers that are dedicated to keeping up with the happenings and products in their lives by actively engaging with the influencer — reading their blog, watching their YouTube videos, awaiting their daily Instagram Stories, etc. Additionally, followers of micro influencers are more likely to share similar interests than those of macro influencers.
+Another factor that micro influencers have advantage over is a niche community of loyal followers that are dedicated to keeping up with the happenings and products in their lives by actively engaging with the influencer -- reading their blog, watching their YouTube videos, awaiting their daily Instagram Stories, etc. Additionally, followers of micro influencers are more likely to share similar interests than those of macro influencers.
 Depending on the campaign and the brand's goal, both micro and macro influencers can prove to be valuable assets.

 When it comes to measuring a campaign's ROI, it is important to first define its goals.
 Whether a brand seeks to increase brand awareness, track click-throughs to a page, or increase social engagement, we can gather metrics by working closely with the selected influencers in addition to using digital tracking tools to measure metrics.
 By having goals set from the start of a campaign, we can be more specific in our reports on ROI and gauge the success of the campaign and where improvement needs to be made.
 It is important that our clients see the performance of their investment in full transparency and that we see where there is an opportunity to improve on our end.